-I came across Colin through art directing a book on photography in London in the 1960s (one of a series I did on photography in London, Paris and New York in that decade).
-The brilliant picture editor Suzanne Hodgart had suggested Colin’s Who pictures for the book and suggested that we would get on.
-Colin wanted a book of his work and we spoke about me creating a dummy for this.
-I spoke with a few publishers who I knew and no one was interested and in a pre-digital world making a dummy meant a financial outlay that Colin did not have.
+I came across Colin through art directing a book on photography in London in the 1960s (one of a series I did on photography in London, Paris, and New York in that decade).
+The brilliant picture editor Suzanne Hodgart had suggested Colin’s Who pictures for the book, and suggested that we would get on together.
+Colin wanted a book of his work, and we talked about me creating a dummy for this.
+I spoke with a few publishers whom I knew, but no one was interested, and in a pre-digital world making a dummy meant a financial outlay that Colin did not have.

 I mentioned Colin to a journalist friend of mine, Pete Silverton.
-Pete knew Colin and told me the story of how when he was a writer for the music newspaper Sounds, they both went to the United States to interview and photograph Tom Waits.
-Peter returned home as Colin and Tom disappeared for a few weeks adventuring.
-I gave Pete Colin’s number and they met up for lunch at The Groucho.
-Pete returned home after the lunch and Colin disappeared for a few days of further adventures.
-The next time I saw Colin I mentioned both events, he said nothing and just gave me a smile with a twinkle in his eye.
+Pete knew Colin, and told me a story of how when he was a writer for the music newspaper Sounds, they both went to the United States to interview, and photograph singer/songwriter Tom Waits.
+Pete returned home as Colin and Tom disappeared for a few weeks adventuring.
+I gave Pete Colin’s number and they met up for lunch at The Groucho Club in Soho, London.
+Pete returned home after the lunch, and Colin disappeared for a few days of further adventures.
+The next time I saw Colin I mentioned both events, he said nothing, and gave me a smile with a twinkle in his eye.

 The Michael Hoppen Gallery and my friend Lucy Bell with her gallery in Hastings staged exhibitions of the work that had not been seen, selling prints (presumably better fixed then mine) and raising Colin’s profile within the photographic art and collectors world.

 In 2006 his book The Black House was published, another body of work that had not been seen for years, but that needed to be.
 I can imagine Colin fitting in anywhere, with anyone, and as his archive made its way out of his attic the evidence of this fact was available to everyone.